 The course aims:

-- to provide a foundation for research into the theory and practice of programming and the design of computer-based systems;
+- to provide a foundation for research into the theory and computing;

-- to present knowledge, experience, reasoning methods and design and implementation techniques that are robust and forward-looking;
+- to present knowledge, experience, reasoning methods and design and implementation techniques which are robust and forward-looking.

-The Department of Computer Science is committed to the development and application of effective theory based on realistic practice, and some of the modules were developed through consultation and collaboration with industry.
+The Department of Computer Science is committed to the development and application of effective theory based on realistic practice.
+The MSc in Advanced Computer Science is heavily informed by the department’s consultation and collaboration with industry, and some of the modules were developed through consultation and collaboration with industry.
 The department believes that only by the interplay of theory and practice can you be trained properly in such a rapidly advancing subject.
 Practice alerts us to real contemporary problems - theory is a shield against professional obsolescence.